mars0i/pasta/README.md

 * Agents that engage in a simple form of social learning by copying from nearby agents ("s-snipes").

+(Note: "Agent-based" here refers to the loose class of <a href="https://en.wikipedia.org/wiki/Agent-based_model">simulations</a>
+in which outcomes of interest come from interactions between many semi-independent entities--*agents*--which often model behaviors or interactions between people, organisms, companies, etc.  "Agent-based" does *not* refer to various ways of dealing with concurrency, as for example with Clojure's <a href="https://clojure.org/reference/agents">agent</a> data structure.)

 <a href="http://members.logical.net/~marshall">Marshall Abrams</a>

 See info about LICENSE below.